 I know what you’re thinking: why should I trust you, Evan, on such a subjective premise?
-I will have you know that I have watched all 13 films (no Clone Wars movie but yes to both Ewok Adventures), The Mandalorian, the good episodes of Clone Wars and Bad Batch (several!) as well as the good episodes of Rebels (much less several…) and some assorted comics.
+I will have you know that I have watched all 13 films (no Clone Wars movie but yes to both Ewok Adventures), all the live-action shows, the good episodes of Clone Wars and Bad Batch (several!) as well as the good episodes of Rebels (much less several…) and some assorted comics.
 I’ve also played quite a bit of Battlefront 2 which is helpful for certain vehicles and BB-8, who if ever released will certainly have a “Jedi Arts” style attack with 18 red dice.

 He’s coming for you